cryptrunner49/goargs/DOCS.md

 ### Defining Flags

-Flags are defined using methods like `StringVar`, `IntVar`, and `BoolVar`.
+Flags are defined using `StringVar`, `IntVar`, and `BoolVar`.
 Each method registers a flag with optional short and long names, a default value, and a description.
-You can use only short flags, only long flags, or both, by setting the unused name to an empty string (`""`).
+You can use short flags, long flags, or both by setting unused names to an empty string (`""`).

 #### Using Short Flags